Social Icons

 How to Improve Data Democratisation?

-Any organization’s growth trajectory has a substantial impact on the rate at which data democratisation unfolds.
+Any organisation’s growth trajectory has a substantial impact on the rate at which data democratisation unfolds.
 I keep emphasising that let alone data democratisation, everything is achievable for a tiny nation like ours, with fewer people and manageable data.

 We must overhaul the current dynamics of running offices and organisations that are mostly siloed and fragmented.
 Practically STOP operating in silos in the first place.
 Reduce the cumbersome bureaucratic process we have to undergo in order to avail any public service.
 When it comes to working, most institutions have their own territories.
 Some offices are so compartmentalised that bosses cannot be reached to obtain data, even if the supervisor/head shares the same building.
 Our offices that deal with similar data need to collaborate and undertake some initiatives to increase data availability.
 For example, the police traffic division can work with the RSTA to provide access to driving information at any time, unless there are certain legal constraints.